chanzuckerberg/single-cell-explorer/README.md

 ### Reuse

-This project was started with the sole goal of empowering the scientific community to explore and understand their data.
-As such, we encourage other scientific tool builders in academia or industry to adopt the patterns, tools, and code from this project.
+This project was started with the sole goal of empowering the scientific community to explore and understand their data.As such, we encourage other scientific tool builders in academia or industry to adopt the patterns, tools, and code from this project.
 All code is freely available for reuse under the [MIT license](https://opensource.org/licenses/MIT).

 Before extending CZ CELLxGENE Explorer, we encourage you to reach out to us with ideas or questions.
-It might be possible that an extension could be added directly to the Explorer repo, which would make it available for a wider audience, or that it's on our
-[roadmap](https://github.com/chanzuckerberg/cellxgene-documentation/blob/main/roadmap.md) and under active development.
+It might be possible that an extension could be added directly to the Explorer repo, which would make it available for a wider audience, or that it's on our [roadmap](https://github.com/chanzuckerberg/cellxgene-documentation/blob/main/roadmap.md) and under active development.

 See the [CELLxGENE extensions](https://github.com/chanzuckerberg/cellxgene-documentation/blob/main/community-extensions.md) section of our documentation for examples of community use and CELLxGENE extensions.